01Choose a Solid Restaurant Concept

 Now is your chance to wow your investors with that stellar restaurant business plan.
 No matter if you are meeting with a bank, small business bureau, or private investors, bring all your paperwork neatly organized, in folders and portfolios investors can keep.
-Read more about getting ready for your bank interview.

 06Hire Awesome Staff

 Look for a mix of good personality and experience when hiring staff.
 You may be tempted to hire family and friends, but do so with caution.
 Relationship dynamics change when one of you is the boss.
-As the Read more about how to hire great restaurant staff.

-07Write Your Restaurant Menu
+07Write Your Menu

 At the heart of your restaurant concept is the menu.
 It is your calling card to the public.
 Before being writing your menu, consider the size of your restaurant kitchen, which directly impacts the size and style of your menu.
 A smaller kitchen will limit the variety of your restaurant menu.
 That isn’t to say you can’t offer a wide number of items.
-Many restaurants have tiny kitchens, but still have a wide variety of items on their menu.
-The secret to working out of a small restaurant kitchen is cross-utilizing ingredients and learning to work within only a few different kitchen stations.
+Many restaurants have tiny kitchens, but still, have a wide variety of items on their menu.
+The secret to working out of a small restaurant kitchen is cross-utilizing ingredients and learning to work with only a few different kitchen stations.

 09Hold a Grand Opening

 Once you’re ready to start serving, you can have a quiet opening (also known as a soft opening) followed by a bigger grand opening.
-This will give you time to work out the inevitable bugs all new restaurants have.
+It will give you time to work out the inevitable bugs all new restaurants have.

 10Market with Social Media